-- Email Verification — When the donor pushes the donate button, they’ll be directed to a pre-written email that will authorize their payment.
-Every email has an individual token attached to it that lets the payment processor link the donation to the supporter’s payment information in the system.
+- Email Verification — When the user pushes the login button, they’ll be directed to a pre-written email that will authenticate their account.
+Every email has an individual token attached to it that lets the sever link the request to the user and grant them access.

-- Two-Factor Authentication — For this login method, donors have to use two ways to gain access to their account, generally through text message or an authentication app.
-The donor will be sent a new code to their phone every time they log in, which he or she will enter to gain access to the account.
+- Two-Factor Authentication — For this login method, users have to verify their identity using two methods, generally through text message or an authentication app.
+The user will be sent a new code to their phone every time they log in, which he or she will enter to gain access to the account.

-- Fingerprint Scanning — Many smart phones have fingerprint scanning, and your nonprofit can use the same technology for your passwordless authentication.
-Donors just need to press their thumb on the fingerprint scanner to confirm their donations.
+- Fingerprint Scanning — Many smart phones have fingerprint scanning, and your website can use the same technology for your passwordless authentication.
+Users just need to press their thumbs on the fingerprint scanner to gain access.

 For more in-depth information on these passwordless authentication methods, check out @Pay’s guide to password alternatives.

-Hackers will have more difficulty gaining access to your donors’ fingerprints, phones, or email accounts.
-Therefore, your donors’ accounts will be more secure than with traditional password protection.
+Hackers will have more difficulty gaining access to your users’ fingerprints, phones, or email accounts.
+Therefore, their accounts will be more secure than with traditional password protection.

-In summary, passwordless authentication adds another verification step that proves donors are who they say they are.
+In summary, passwordless authentication adds another verification step that proves users are who they say they are.
 Plus, these methods are less likely to get hacked by fraudsters.

 Let’s face it: the most troublesome part of creating an account is thinking of a password and remembering it for the future.
-Why would your organization want to put that frustration on your donors before they even make a donation?
+Why would your organization want to put that frustration on your users?

-Give your donors a simple way to donate that doesn’t involve memorizing a long list of unrelated characters; it’s a great way to encourage your donors to contribute more regularly or whenever the mood strikes them.
+Give users a simple way to access your website that doesn’t involve memorizing a long list of unrelated characters; it’s a great way to encourage your users to stay active on your website because the login process is quick and simple.

-Nowadays, donors have to juggle 20+ different passwords and remember which passwords go to which accounts.
+Nowadays, people have to juggle 20+ different passwords and remember which passwords go to which accounts.

-Of course, there are tools and tricks donors can use to keep track of passwords, but they don’t solve all the challenges donors might face.
+Of course, there are tools and tricks people can use to keep track of passwords, but they don’t solve all the challenges users might face.

-Tools that manage passwords, for instance, are great for users looking to store all their passwords in one place.
-Some of these tools can also generate unique new passwords for users and automatically fill out the login information when you land on the sign-in page.
+Tools that manage passwords, for instance, are great for users looking to store all their credentials in one place.
+Some of these tools can also generate new passwords for users and automatically fill out the login information when you land on the sign-in page.

-The challenge is that donors have to implement these tools themselves and can only be used on devices where it’s installed, say a computer for instance.
-If a donor decides to give via their phone, they’ll have to remember their password or access their password management account via the internet to retrieve the password—another step in the process donors are less likely to take.
+The challenge is that users have to implement these tools themselves and can only be used on devices where it’s installed, say a computer.
+For example, if a user decides to give to an organization via their phone, they’ll either have to remember their password or access their management account via the internet—another step in the process users are less likely to take.

 Additionally, there is always the fear that if someone hacks your password management account, that person will have access to every account you have on file.

-With passwordless login, donors won’t have to worry about creating a difficult password that they can’t remember or having all of their sensitive information compromised.
+With passwordless login, users won’t have to worry about creating a difficult password that they can’t remember or having all of their sensitive information compromised.

-In summary, when donors don’t have to remember a password, the giving experience will be more enjoyable, which will make donors more willing to use your website’s products and services.
+In summary, when users don’t have to remember a password, the login experience will be more enjoyable, which will make users more willing to use your website’s products and services.

-From email verification to two-factor authentication to fingerprint scanning, these methods offer donors a more seamless process because there is no memorization needed.
-Plus, the process can be shortened down to a few simple steps like the email verification process for this online donation form below.
+From email verification to two-factor authentication to fingerprint scanning, these methods offer users a seamless process because there is no memorization needed.
+Plus, the process can be shortened down to a few simple steps like the email verification process for this online transaction shown below:

-As you can see, it only takes a couple of steps for donors to select their donation amount and verify their gift.
+As you can see, it only takes a couple of steps for someone to access their account and purchase an item on an e-commerce site.

-Of course, if donors are giving for the first time, they’ll have to fill out a form with their contact and payment information.
+Of course, if users are logging in for the first time, they’ll have to fill out a form with their contact and payment information.

-After the initial donation, however, donors will be able to give using the steps above without a hitch in the donation process.
+After the initial purchase, however, users will be able to buy items using the steps above without a hitch in the process!

-Additionally, passwordless authentication can elevate some of the other time-consuming challenges associated with passwords:
+Additionally, passwordless authentication can alleviate some of the other time-consuming challenges associated with passwords:

-- Donors won’t have to go through the steps to reset their password every time they forget it.
+- Users won’t have to go through the steps to reset their password every time they forget it.

-- Donors don’t need to use a specific device to access their account.
-Password authentication works on online and mobile donation forms.
+- Users don’t need to use a specific device to access their account.
+Password authentication works on websites and mobile applications.

-Many organizations believe that the process will be difficult for their donors to get accustomed to, but the truth is that the password authentication process is easy to grasp.
-Plus, nonprofits can use video, photographs, or other visuals to demonstrate how it works.
+Many organizations believe that the process will be difficult for their users to get accustomed to, but the truth is that the password authentication process is easy to grasp.
+Plus, you can use videos, photographs, or other visuals to demonstrate how it works.

-Moreover, using an email or two-factor verification system is something that most donors will have access to.
-Since both of these methods implement tools most donors are familiar with (email, text messaging, and smartphone applications), the authentication process is something that is easily accessible and simple to understand.
+Moreover, using an email or two-factor verification system is something that most users will have access to.
+Since both of these methods implement tools most people are familiar with (email, text messaging, and smartphone applications), the authentication process is something that is easily accessible and simple to understand.

-In summary, organizations can make the giving process more convenient using a passwordless authentication system that will shorten the giving process.
+In summary, businesses and nonprofits can make the login process more convenient using a passwordless authentication system.

-As a nonprofit leader, you’re probably aware of the challenges associated with supporters leaving donation forms before contributing, also known as donor abandonment.
+As a business professional, you’re probably aware of the challenges associated with users leaving shopping carts and donation forms before finalizing their transaction, also known as shopping cart (or donor) abandonment.
 In a recent study, 60% of donors left donation forms midway through the process sometimes with the intention of returning but many rarely did.

-There are many factors that can contribute to donor abandonment, such as:
+There are many factors that can contribute to high abandonment rates, such as: